This is an article on how to buy a cheap used dirt bike.

 • How many hours does the bike have on it?
 Hour Meter?

-• Check if dirt bike is properly maintained.
+Check if the dirt bike is properly maintained.

 • Check to see if the air filter is clean.